-"Statewide Referral Network" shall mean a statewide referral process that links Supportive Housing Populations with available Statewide Referral Network Units.
+"Statewide Referral Network" ("SRN") shall mean a statewide referral process that links Supportive Housing Populations with available Statewide Referral Network Units.
 The Statewide Referral Network is a collaboration between the Authority, the Illinois Department of Human Services, the Illinois Department on Aging, the Illinois Department of Healthcare and Family Services, and local social service providers.
-Households referred through the Statewide Referral Network process may or may not be in need of longterm social services.
-It is expected that referrals in-need of on-going social services will have them arranged by the referring service provider.
+Households referred through the Statewide Referral Network process may or may not be in need of long-term supportive services.
+It is expected that referrals in-need of on-going supportive services will have them arranged by the referring service provider.